- Do not rush the mare: her uterus is not a feed sack - open the top and the foal falls out!

-- foal jammed in pelvic arch, dorsal and abnormal breech presentations
+- foal jammed in the pelvic arch, dorsal and abnormal breech presentations

 CALL THE VET AND AT LEAST ONE ATTENDANT

-- Two forelegs appearing, one slightly in advance of the other
+- Two forelegs appeared, one slightly in advance of the other

 - Position yourself behind the mare, grasp the leg that is slightly behind and gently pull it level with the other leg in a downward direction towards the mare’s hocks